Quad-City Times: The Bettendorf News

 On Thursdays, the Bettendorf News is published, and the tabloid-sized included in newsstand and subscriber copies in Bettendorf, Le Claire, Pleasant Valley and Riverdale.
 From 1927 through sometime in the 2000s decade, the Bettendorf News was a stand-alone weekly newspaper.
-Since 1975, the newspaper has been owned by Lee Enterprises, and during the 2000s decade, the newspaper became a weekly section comprising features, sports recaps and community news.
-In the past, special weekly sections were also published for the Clinton, and both the upper and lower Rock Island County markets, but these have since been discontinued.
+Since 1975, the newspaper has been owned by Lee Enterprises, and during the 2000s decade, the newspaper became a weekly section comprising features, sports recaps, and community news.
+In the past, special weekly sections were also published for the Clinton and upper and lower Rock Island County markets, but these have since been discontinued.

 Previous publications

-Other publications previously produced by the Quad-City Times included:
+Other publications previously produced by the Quad-City Times include: